CS

 Best Chinese plug-in hybrid: BYD Sealion 6 and Chery Tiggo 7 Super Hybrid

-The Chery Tiggo 7 Super Hybrid is the cheapest plug-in hybrid SUV you can buy in Australia, from $39,990.
-It's slightly less refined than the BYD but extracts incredible value: ~95km of electric range, 7-year unlimited-km warranty, and a feature list that includes ventilated seats and a panoramic roof at the entry trim.
+The Chery Tiggo 7 Super Hybrid is the cheapest plug-in hybrid SUV you can buy in Australia, from $34,990 drive-away.
+It's slightly less refined than the BYD but extracts incredible value: 93 km of electric range, a 7-year unlimited-km vehicle warranty plus 8 years unlimited km on the high-voltage battery, and a feature list that includes ventilated seats and a panoramic roof at the entry trim.
+It does not yet carry an ANCAP rating in our data.
 Read the Tiggo 7 Super Hybrid review and our Tiggo 7 Super Hybrid vs Honda CR-V comparison for how the value stacks up against the established hybrid Honda.

 Chery Tiggo 7 Super Hybrid Australian press image